-The conference will be held at the International Centre for Life in Newcastle upon Tyne, UK, on the 14th–15th March 2018 and will include keynote speakers invited from NOCRI, NICE, and MHRA as well as interactive group sessions with key experts.
+The second conference was held at the International Centre for Life in Newcastle upon Tyne, UK, on the 11th April 2019 and featured keynote speakers from LifeArc, BIVDA and Leica Biosystems as well as interactive group sessions with key experts.
 The aim of the conference is to showcase the diagnostic resources and expertise available to support researchers, clinicians, and industry in developing and deploying new and innovative diagnostic technologies.

 The event will provide opportunities to meet with key experts and to discuss how they can support the development, evaluation and adoption of technologies into healthcare systems.
 Delegates will leave with all the information they need to partner and exploit the world-class resources available.